Nikola-Vlad/BMI-Calculator/README.md

 ## How to Use

-1. Select Metric or US units.
+1. Select Metric or Imperial units.
 2. Enter your height and weight.
 3. Click **Calculate BMI**.
 4. Your BMI and BMI category will be displayed.